EN

 In 1901, the property became the exclusive property of Sophie Loeb.
 Her daughter Olga inherited the building in 1927, but after she fled to Luxembourg in the late 1930s to escape persecution by the Nazis, the city council negotiated about the purchase of the historically significant building, but subsequently decided no to go through with it.
 A forced auction also ultimately did not take place.[3]

-During the war, the house in Kaufhausgasse functioned as one of the three infamous "Jew houses" in Landau, where Jews still living in Landau were put up.
+During the war, the house in Kaufhausgasse functioned as one of the three infamous "Jew houses" in Landau, where Jews still living in Landau were forced to stay.
 On 22 October 1940, the 23 Jews living there were deported to Gurs, a French internment camp, and from there to Auschwitz and Theresienstadt in 1942.

-Following the years after Olga Loeb's death on 15 September 1946, the estate was repeatedly offered for sale to the city.
+Olga Loeb was interned at the Cinqfontaines (Pafemillen or Fünfbrunnen) monastery in 1941[4] and from there deported to Theresienstadt on 6 April 1943.
+She survived and returned to Luxembourg.[5]
+Following the years after her death on 16 September 1946, the estate was repeatedly offered for sale to the city.
 As early as 1951, the National Office for the Conservation of Monuments financed urgent repair and restoration work, and in September 1959, the house became the property of the city.
 However, plans to rename the building "Anne Frank House" and to establish a regional museum and documentation center on the history of the Jewish community of Landau in the building were not realized.

 Footnotes

-- ^ Stadt Landau in der Pfalz, Dauerausstellung: Juden in Landau.
-Vom Mittelalter bis zum Holocaust.
+7. ^ Stadt Landau in der Pfalz, Anne Frank und ihre südpfälzische Verwandtschaft, 12 June 2019; Stadt Landau in der Pfalz, Dauerausstellung: Juden in Landau.
+Vom Mittelalter bis zum Holocaust